ndsev/zserio-tutorial-cpp/README.md

 and may generate HTML documentation.
 For a complete overview of available options, please refer to the [Zserio Compiler User Guide](https://github.com/ndsev/zserio/blob/master/doc/ZserioUserGuide.md#zserio-compiler-user-guide).

 So let's generate some C++ code.
-Because zserio compiler is not available in the repository, we have prepared CMakeLists.txt which will download the latest zserio compiler release together with corresponded C++ runtime library from GitHub and generate C++ code.
+Because zserio compiler is not available in this repository, we have prepared `CMakeLists.txt` which will download the latest zserio compiler release together with corresponded C++ runtime library from GitHub and generate C++ code.
 So, it's enough just to run the following command:

 ```
 mkdir build
 cd build
-cmake .. -DREGENERATE_ZSERIO_SOURCES=ON
+cmake .. -DREGENERATE_CPP_SOURCES=ON
 cd ..
 ```